Partially Observable Szilard Engines: Optimal data representations balance between cost and gain

 The choice of memory thus depends on the cost-benefit trade-off parameter, $\tau$.
 For a given geometry, there is an observer memory for each value of $\tau$, which enables minimization of the dissipated heat per cycle.
 Using a costlier memory becomes worth it only if the temperature ratio, $\tau$, is increased to a point where the added benefit outweighs the additional cost.

 If the observer faces constraints, say metabolic constraints, limiting maximally allowable costs to $I_{\rm mem}^{\rm constr}$, then there is a maximum thermodynamic benefit that can be achieved at a minimum $\tau^*$.
 At this temperature ratio, the optimal memory carries $I_{\rm mem}(\tau^*) = I_{\rm mem}^{\rm constr}$.
 The magnitude of the corresponding maximum thermodynamic benefit can be read off from the curve in the information plane, as it is determined by the relevant information, $I_{\rm rel}(\tau^*)$.
-Conversely, if a fixed minimum thermodynamic gain is required, the minimum cost to achieve it, at the minimal possible $\tau$, can be read off.
+Conversely, if a fixed minimum thermodynamic gain is required, the minimum cost to achieve it, at the minimal possible temperature ratio, can be read off.

-Gaps in the curve due to phase transitions are obscured in Fig. \ref{Infoplane-theta45} by the colored curves that trace out the solutions with constraints \mbox{$K\in \{2, \dots, 5\}$}.
-In Fig. \ref{c02} we plot the information plane for $c=0.2$, together with the corresponding optimal assignments before and after phase transitions.
+Gaps in the curve due to phase transitions are obscured in figure \ref{Infoplane-theta45} by the colored curves that trace out the solutions with constraints \mbox{$K\in \{2, \dots, 5\}$}.
+In figure \ref{c02} we plot the information plane for $c=0.2$, together with the corresponding optimal assignments before and after phase transitions.
 As before, arrows point to phase transitions from $K$ to $K+1$ memory states on the curve, but we now plot only the end points of the constrained, suboptimal $K$ state memories, not the entire constrained curves, and the gaps at $1\rightarrow 2$ and $2\rightarrow 3$ are therefore visible.
-Looking back at the comparison plot in Fig. \ref{IBcurves}, we see that the $2\rightarrow 3$ gap is larger for $c=0.2$, compared to $c=1$.
+Looking back at the comparison plot in figure \ref{IBcurves}, we see that the $2\rightarrow 3$ gap is larger for $c=0.2$, compared to $c=1$.

-Compare the assignments in Fig. \ref{c02} to the assignments for the stronger tilt, Fig. \ref{transitions_c1}.
+Compare the assignments in figure \ref{c02} to the assignments for the stronger tilt, figure \ref{transitions_c1}.
 Because the certain regions start to dominate for $c=0.2$, assignments in those regions, towards the walls of the box, are largely almost deterministic before the phase transition from 2 to 3 states, and remain so thereafter.
-The probability weight of the new state ($m=0$) is thus more concentrated towards the middle, and the assignments after the phase transition are less fuzzy compared to the geometry with the diagonal tilt and no certain regions, Fig. \ref{transitions_c1}.
+The probability weight of the new state ($m=0$) is thus more concentrated towards the middle, and the assignments after the phase transition are less fuzzy compared to the geometry with the diagonal tilt and no certain regions, as can be seen in figure \ref{transitions_c1}, third panel from the top.

 The three-state solution right after the phase transition is thus relatively more costly for $c=0.2$ than for $c=1$, but it also contains relatively more relevant information.
 This explains why the gap at the phase transition is larger.